01 of 04

 Madeira is a Portuguese island group located just off the west coast of Africa (about 300 miles from Morocco) that has become a popular American tourist destination in the winter season.
 However, while winter may be a popular season for travelers, spring is a great time to visit to see the lush vegetation of the islands in full bloom.

-Madeira is one of two islands called "the island of eternal spring", the other being Tenerlife.
-The climate is rather enticing; the average high in December hovers around 69 degrees Fahrenheit.
-The average highs in summer don't crack 80.
-Check out the historic climate and current weather for Funchal.
+Madeira Island and the nearby Tenerife Island are both called "the island of eternal spring" since the climate is rather enticing in both destinations year-round.
+For instance, the average high in December hovers around 69 degrees Fahrenheit, and in the summer, the average highs don't crack 80.

-The main island you see on the map is Madeira Island, the largest of the island group with a length of 57kms and 150 kilometers of coastline.
-Funchal is the largest town with a population of just over 100,000 people.
-It's the capital of the Madeira Autonomous Region.
+Madeira Island, the largest of the island group, is 57 kilometers long and has over 150 kilometers of coastline.
+Located on the island, Funchal is the largest town and capital of the Madeira Autonomous Region, with a population of just over 100,000 people.

 What to Do in Madeira

 There's no shortage of fun things to do on the island of Madeira, from outdoor adventures through World Heritage sites to annual festivals and events in the island's major cities.
 Whatever time of year you visit, you're sure to find the perfect activity to add a little extra to your trip to the Madeira Islands.

 - Madeira Carnival: A big attraction in Funchal with events year-round.
 In spring, there are the flower celebrations, and in summer, the city hosts a Limpet festival.